 The best way to make it easy for customers is to have all the information they would need upfront.
 In case that is not possible, make sure that the necessary information like product details and calls to action are clearly visible on the page.
-Use contrasting colours to make sure they stand out.
+Use contrasting colors to make sure they stand out.

 It’s easy to take for granted what you know about using the web, but others may not.
-Test your site on a 5 or 85 year old as they will give you feedback that you may not have thought about.
+Test your site on a 5 or 85-year-old as they will give you feedback that you may not have thought about.
 Navigation around your website should be easy enough for people within those age groups.